alexdisdier/todo-client/README.md

 - Drag and drop client side.
 - Delete a task
 - Saved to a database (mLab) via Heroku
+- Loading and error component

 ## 🚧 Functionalities

-- Not being able to drag and drop crossed out tasks.
+- Being able to drag and drop crossed out tasks.
 - Drag and drop server side.
+- Add a user log in page.

 ## Directory Structure